Classic, traditional luxury river boat for four in Upper Burgundy

 Enjoy gourmet cuisine aboard the Randle

-- Full board: evening dinners are fine-dining experiences taken at selected local restaurants and are included in the cruise price
+- One evening meal is included on board.
+5 dinners are fine-dining experiences taken at selected local restaurants and are not included in the cruise price

-- Randle’s own gourmet chef prepares the delicious lunches, made from fresh local ingredients.
+- Randle’s own gourmet chef prepares the delicious lunches and Captain’s dinner on board, made from fresh local ingredients.
 Watch and learn how to cook French style!
-A Premier Cru wine is also selected to complement every lunch
+A Premier Cru wine is also selected to complement every lunch.

 - From the Menu